 From modern metro systems in several cities, such as Delhi, Mumbai, Bengaluru and Kolkata, to old-fashioned rickshaws, transport in India is extremely varied and the choices can be overwhelming.
-Expats who want to interact with the locals will enjoy using public transport, while those who want to get somewhere fast can take advantage of affordable domestic flights.
+Expats who want to interact with the locals will enjoy using public transport, while those who want to get across the country fast can take advantage of affordable domestic flights.

 Public transport in India

-Buses in India are often the cheapest way to get around.
-While most people prefer trains for long-distance journeys, colourfully decorated buses offer quite a saving and are sometimes the only way to reach some of the country's more isolated areas.
+While many people prefer trains for long-distance journeys, the country's colourful buses offer quite a saving and are sometimes the only way to reach some of the country's more isolated areas.
 Major cities are also served by a Bus Rapid Transit System (BRTS), which offers a speedier and more efficient way of getting around locally and commuting.

 Train travel can become difficult during major festival periods, so it's a good idea to book tickets in advance.
 Tickets can either be booked at ticketing agents or bought at stations.
-Most stations have English-speaking officials.

 Rickshaws in India